 Wait a second, that’s not a dessert, it’s coffee!
 Yeah, okay, keep telling yourself that.
 I’m not sure when we started serving milkshakes at Starbucks for breakfast and pawning them off as coffee drinks, but make no mistake, you’re drinking a milkshake for breakfast.
 That’s a dessert.

-Make no mistake though, if you want a milkshake for breakfast, then get a flippin’ milkshake for breakfast!
+With that being said, if you want a milkshake for breakfast, then get a flippin’ milkshake for breakfast!
 We’ve been there before too and they are amazing!

 *Use a Non-Dairy Milk (Oat, Coconut, Almond or Soy) and Substitute 1-2 pumps of caramel syrup for caramel sauce (contains dairy).
 Advise NO whip.